Marijuana Detox And Treatment In Ontario

 What is Marijuana?

 Marijuana comes from the cannabis sativa plant, where by the leaves, seeds, stems and flowers are used in various ways for recreational and medical purposes.
 These parts of the cannabis plant are typically dried and can be consumed in different ways such as smoking it, eating it within food, making a tea to drink, or using it in a vaporizer.
-The primarycomponent within the cannabis plant is or , which does produce intoxicating effects.
+The primary psychoactive component within the cannabis plant is THC or Tetrahydrocannabinol , which does produce intoxicating effects.
 Marijuana is grown and harvested all throughout Canada, and within the recent legalization of marijuana in Canada, provincial and territorial governments are growing or having marijuana grown for recreational use.
 Marijuana is a drug that can become addictive, and long-term heavy marijuana use will create a dependency.
 Marijuana dependency is a problem that many people struggle with in Ontario, and many of these problems start with teens experimenting with the drug at an early age.
 There are numerous physical and psychological and social effects of marijuana are numerous, and this is especially evident among young teens.
 Because the brain does not become fully developed until 25 years of age, there is a risk of developing mental-health problems and learning disabilities when marijuana is used heavily during the teenage years.
 Many teens who do begin to use marijuana daily do tend to experiment with or begin to regularly use other drugs or engage in heavy alcohol use.
 Anyone struggling with a marijuana addiction or a dependency in Ontario should reach out to local treatment services and programs.
 Throughout the province of Ontario are various types of inpatient and outpatient drug treatment centers, most of which will help people who are addicted to or dependent on marijuana.

 Is Marijuana Addictive?